 The alternators are designed to meet standards supporting EU Safety Directives, and recommended operating temperatures.
 Temperature sensors (where fitted) detect abnormal overheating of the main stator windings and bearing(s).
-Sensors are of two types - Resistance Temperature Detector (RTD) sensors, with three wires, and Positive Temperature Coefficient (PTC) thermistors, with two wires - which are connected to a terminal block in the auxiliary or main terminal box.
+Sensors are of Resistance Temperature Detector (RTD) type, with three wires terminated at a terminal block in the auxiliary terminal box.
 The resistance of Platinum (PT100) RTD sensors increases linearly with temperature.